-I'm Derek Onken, a PhD student in the Computer Science and Informatics Program at Emory University.
+I'm Derek Onken, a PhD Candidate in the Computer Science and Informatics Program at Emory University.
 I focus on data-intensive problems, ranging from the mathematical theory to implementation, especially for application to problems with biological motivation.
 My strengths lie in mathematical approaches to data analysis.

 (Such approaches include the following buzzwords: machine learning, deep learning, neural networks, big data, statistical analysis, GPUs, numerical optimization.)

 Doctor of Philosophy - Emory University (2016-Present)

 Bachelor of Science - University of Georgia (2015)

 Minors: Physics and Classical Culture